Become a GMB Workplace Representative

 WHAT IS A WORKPLACE REP?

-NHS Employees (including Serco and private contracted services).
+NHS Employees (including private contracted services).

 GMB members come from all walks of life.
 They work in the public and private sectors and it is the members that elect the workplace rep to represent and advise them.
 Members all have one thing in common: they look to the union for support in case of a problem at work.

 Workplace reps are the key to GMB’s recruitment strategies, both within the workplace and wider community.

 The strength of the union in negotiations depends on its strength in the workplace.
 The GMB’s goal is for 100% of workplace membership.
 It is difficult to claim to represent the workforce if many of the employees are not members of the union.